Witton-le-Wear: Recent history

 As the price of road haulage dropped, the railway fell into disuse and carried its last train in the early 1990s.
 Over recent years the Weardale Railway has been reinstated by the British American Railway Services (BARS) and is again used to transport locally mined opencast coal to Scunthorpe and Ratcliffe-on-Soar Power Station.

 The line is also run as a heritage railway, operating on many weekends and holidays by Weardale Railway Trust in conjunction with the BARS, and provides a tourist route in and out of Weardale.
 A weekend halt has been provided at Witton-le-Wear since early 2013.

 Amenities

 Witton-le-Wear's last village shop closed in 1998, meaning the village's only permanent amenities are its two public houses, The Dun Cow and the Victoria.
 There are two churches, the Anglican Church of St Philip and St James, and the Primitive Methodist Chapel.
-The two churches share a congregation and use each building alternately for services.
+The Primitive Methodist Church is now privately owned, to be converted into a family home.
+The Anglican church has a congregation and still uses the original building for services.
 Witton's original Board School was erected in 1874, and replaced in 1968 with a new primary school in St James Gardens.
 There are around 100 pupils attending from Witton-le-Wear and surrounding villages.
 The original school now provides a Community Centre for the village which is used most days by a variety of groups and organisations.

 Witton Castle Country Park is situated over the River Wear from the village and consists of a 15th-century castle and grounds.